 To aggregate means to gather into a mass and aggregation pheromones can be secreted to gather more members of the same species for many different reasons.
 The most common reason this secretion is produced is to gather as many males and females together as possible for mate selection.
 However, it can also be used to rally the troops in defense or to mass attack an invading host.

-A releaser pheromone is one that will change the receivers behavior in some way or another.
+A releaser pheromone is one that will change the behavior of the receiver in some way or another.
 It could be one that causes an immediate but short-lived reaction, such as a mother rabbit’s mammary secretions that cause their young to promptly nurse.
 Sex pheromones are also releasers, but they release much more slowly and over a much longer period of time.

 Signal pheromones are often very short-term and very strong.
 Many times, these signal secretions are used as a placeholder until another pheromone is strong enough or has spread far enough to reach the intended recipient or recipients.